nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## How to use the User Guide

 Thank you for choosing FoodRem!
-We are delighted to have you as a user and aim to serve you well
+We are delighted to have you as a user and aim to serve you well.

 We **highly recommend** that you read through the User Guide in a **sequential order** up until the section [Features](#features), where you can find all the information you need before using all commands.